People who come to me for career help either:

 Many people pursue careers motivated by many things other than wanting to use their unique abilities.
 And they don’t get much satisfaction from it.

-10 Reasons Why We Wrongly Choose Career Paths
+10 Reasons Why We Choose the Wrong Careers

-- My parents felt this would be a good career for me
+- My parents felt this would be a good job for me

 - This career is where the money is

-- This career will make me feel important and give me status
+- It will make me feel important and give me status

 - Someone offered me a job in this field, so I took it